withastro/docs/src/pages/en/guides/images.md

 #### Remote Images

-To use remote images, pass a full URL to the `<Image />`'s src attribute. `<Image />` won't infer dimensions and format from this remote file.
-You must provide the `format` to render the image with, you must either provide `width` and `height` or one of the two dimensions plus an `aspectRatio`.
+To use a remote image, pass a full URL to the `<Image />`'s src attribute. `<Image />` won't infer dimensions and format from this remote file.
+You must provide the `format` to render the image with, and you must either provide `width` and `height` or one of the two dimensions plus an `aspectRatio`.

 #### Examples